 Limit or do not drink alcohol as directed:

 Your oncologist may tell you to limit or not drink alcohol.
-Alcohol may increase the risk that your breast cancer will come back.
-Limit alcohol to 1 drink per day.
+Alcohol increases the risk for new or returning breast cancer.
+If you choose to drink, limit alcohol to 1 drink per day.
 A drink of alcohol is 12 ounces of beer, 5 ounces of wine, or 1½ ounces of liquor.